We make cities smart

 Development support for smart cities

-The technical systems of cities include the infrastructure and administrative systems of a city.
-Municipal task fields like mobility, supply and waste deposal and safety that were in the past most likely separate, are assessed for common interfaces and interactions and linked in a logical way to benefit the city.
+Effective technical systems have to be integrated into the infrastructure and administrative systems of the city of the future.
+Municipal task fields like mobility, waste management and public safety are assessed for common interfaces and interactions and linked in a logical way to benefit the city.
 This leads to increased demands on the information and communication systems that run through the various technical systems of a city.

 Therefore, Fraunhofer FOKUS is developing methods and tools for ascertaining the requirements of the ICT-based solutions, as well as their design, specifications, implementation and quality management.
-Particularly in the area of the model-based development of software-intensive systems and supportive tool chains for development and quality management processes, Fraunhofer FOKUS has become internationally renowned for its technologies such as ModelBus or Fokus!MBT.
+Particularly in the area of the model-based development of software-intensive systems and supportive tool chains for development and quality management processes, FOKUS has become internationally renowned for its technologies such as ModelBus or Fokus!MBT.